carerix/Cx-WP-Plugin/README.md

    | JobAlert | Job alert emails |
    | web-subscribe | Job alert signup confirmation |

+🔴 Kloppen deze email templates nog??

-4. Authorize the plugin with your Application Token
+5. Authorize the plugin with your Application Token

 > [!IMPORTANT]
 > ## Authorisation of the Plugin for the specified Carerix application